Design Academy Eindhoven (DAE)FAQInformation

 Morning

-• Presentation of inspiring projects by designers, architects and artists
+• Presentation of inspiring projects from the fields of design, architecture, and contemporary art

-• Loading filaments and launching a test 3D print
+• Filament change and launch of a first test print

-• Presentation of best practices for designing shapes and objects for 3D printing
+• Introduction to best design practices for 3D printing

 Afternoon

-• Presentation of the different parameters to know in slicing software
+• Presentation of the key parameters of slicing software (layer thickness, infill, speed, temperature, etc.)

 Day 2